 Change Your Self-Talk

 The following strategies are proven techniques to find and change your self-talk.
-If you can find a group or friend that is on the same mission, team up for support.
+Find a group or friend on the same mission and team up for support.
 The process is only three steps, but that doesn’t mean it will be easy.

 1) Identify or find the negative scripts